 In the 4.5.0 release, the BookKeeper community added a number of features that can be used, together or separately, to secure a BookKeeper cluster.
 The following security measures are currently supported:

-Authentication of connections to bookies from clients, using either TLS or SASL (Kerberos).
+- Authentication of connections to bookies from clients, using either TLS or SASL (Kerberos).

-Authentication of connections from clients, bookies, autorecovery daemons to ZooKeeper, when using zookeeper based ledger managers.
+- Authentication of connections from clients, bookies, autorecovery daemons to ZooKeeper, when using zookeeper based ledger managers.

-Encryption of data transferred between bookies and clients, between bookies and autorecovery daemons using TLS.
+- Encryption of data transferred between bookies and clients, between bookies and autorecovery daemons using TLS.